The ultimate assistant for GUI Scripting and Accessibility

 Read all about UI Browser on our website:

 - Comparison of UI Browser to Apple's free UIElementInspector (sometimes known as Accessibility Inspector)

-- Press - includes minor improvements and bug fixes as well as fixing an occasional crash, in UI Browser 2.4.4 on May 4, 2014
+- Press - adds support for new accessibility features introduced by Apple in OS X 10.10 Yosemite as well as fixing an occasional crash, in UI Browser 2.5.0 on October 25, 2014

 - Support - including general GUI Scripting tips